The Daily Californian Mobile App

 Pain Points & Possibilities

-From our survey, we discovered four key pain points (and possible solutions) within the beta app:
+From our survey, we discovered 4 key pain points (and possible solutions) within the beta app:

 Pain Point 1